 If preparing the chicken satay skewers in the oven, preheat oven to 450F, place the skewers on a large baking sheet.
 Bake for 10 minutes, flip the skewers, and continue to bake for another 5 minutes or until cooked through.

-WHAT TO SERVE WITH CHICKEN SATAY
+WHAT TO SERVE WITH GRILLED CHICKEN SATAY

 While the chicken is cooking, I highly recommend preparing a simple cucumber salad.
 Cucumbers were made for chicken satay, no joke.
 It is the perfect combo and I wouldn’t even think about NOT serving them together.